 A course designed to introduce students to the basics of Hunter Seat and Stock Seat equitation.
 Content will include emphasis on controlling the horse, understanding the use of aids, the movements of the horse, the rider's position and safely working with horses.
 Course fee of \$350 is required.
-[Fall] [1 credits]
+[Fall] Applied Learning- Other [1 credits] [2 contact hour(s)]